liyizhou/charter/README.md

   order to exercise the protocol mechanisms.

 * Local measurement.
-To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate), measurements are continuously performed of the path segment between the tunnel endpoints.
+To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate) and to trigger state transitions, measurements are continuously performed of the path segment between the tunnel endpoints.

 * Interaction with end-to-end congestion control.
 Based on